wp-plugins/simple-download-monitor/readme.txt

 * Use shortcodes to display a download now button on a WordPress post/page.
 * Show a trackable download now button for your files anywhere on your site.
 * Download counter for each file.
+* Ability to set a download count offset for each file.
 * Track IP addresses of the users who downloaded your files.
 * Track date and time of each file downloads.
 * Option to upload a thumbnail image for each of your downloadable files.